Get Tech Tips

 This is Part 2 series by Senior Refrigeration Tech (and prolific writer) Jeremy Smith.
-Pay attention to this one folks, I know rigging and safe lifting practices may be boring to some of you, but it could very well save your back or your life.
+Pay attention to this one, folks.
+I know rigging and safe lifting practices may be boring to some of you, but it could very well save your back or your life.

-This article is written by a technician representing his real world experiences and his advice for best practices.
-You MUST understand the particular application, weight of materials and load strength of every item you use.
-From struts, to pulleys, to anchors, ladders, ropes etc..
-HVAC School is NOT giving OSHA approved safety advice.
-Refer to your managers, safety professionals and OSHA guidelines first and foremost.
+This article is written by a technician representing his real-world experiences and his advice for best practices.
+You MUST understand the particular application, the weight of materials, and the load strength of every item you use—from struts to pulleys to anchors, ladders, ropes, etc. HVAC School is NOT giving OSHA-approved safety advice.
+Refer to your managers, safety professionals, and OSHA guidelines first and foremost.
 Apply any and all of these practices at your own risk with the knowledge that we are trying to help keep you from hurting (or killing) yourself.

 Simple pulley systems

-Let's get into the meat of lifting and moving heavier loads…
+Let's get into the meat of lifting and moving heavier loads.

 A pulley connected to the load with one line tied off and pulling force exerted on the other end of the rope will cut the force required in half for lifting a load.
-Here, with 2 lines supporting the load, the force or effort required to lift the load is cut in half.
+Here, with two lines supporting the load, the force or effort required to lift the load is cut in half.

-In practice, I limit this to loads of 50-100 pounds or so because at the end of the lift, you will be lifting 100% of the weight.
+In practice, I limit this to loads of 50-100 pounds or so because, at the end of the lift, you will be lifting 100% of the weight.
 For your first couple lifts, try to stay on the lower end of these weights until you build confidence in your techniques.
 We'll get into more complicated systems with more pulleys and lines in a later section.

 Start by tying off one end of the rope to something secure.
 This is your anchor point.
-Best case scenario, there is something there purpose built to anchor to.
+In a best-case scenario, there is something they're purpose-built to anchor to.
 Worst case scenario, I've actually tied a loop around the entire curb assembly of a rooftop unit.

-If there is a lifting eye or provision to install one on the load, use it and be sure to lock the eye bolt in place with the included nut, otherwise, the load can unscrew itself from the bolt and fall.
+If there is a lifting eye or provision to install one on the load, use it and be sure to lock the eye bolt in place with the included nut.
+Otherwise, the load can unscrew itself from the bolt and fall.
 That is going to be the best and safest place to connect your pulley to the load.
-Now, back up to the roof and take a couple seconds to straighten out the ropes.
+Now, back up to the roof and take a couple of seconds to straighten out the ropes.
 Get any twists out of the system and lift the load a short distance off the ground.
 Check everything.
 Is your anchor solid?
 Are you comfortable with the load?
 If everything is good and you're comfortable with the lift, then continue pulling the load up to the roof edge.

 Remember when I said to limit the weight?
 Now you’ll see why.
-You've got the load almost there….
-You're going to have to squat to the load, grab it and haul it over the roof edge.
-Yeah, it sucks but not as bad as hauling the whole load all the way up the side of the building.
-This is where a carabiner is nice because that big metal loop gives you a solid handle to grab
+You've got the load almost there.
+You're going to have to squat to the load, grab it, and haul it over the roof edge.
+Yeah, it sucks, but it's not as bad as hauling the whole load all the way up the side of the building.
+This part is where a carabiner is nice because that big metal loop gives you a solid handle to grab and hang on to.